Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model

-\noi with truncated initial data $(u_N, \dt u_N)|_{t = 0} = (u_0, u_1) + \pi_N (\phi_0^\o, \phi_1^\o)$.
-While the approximation in \eqref{SNLW3} appears more natural than \eqref{SNLW2}, the advantage for using \eqref{SNLW2} is that it admits an invariant truncated Gibbs measure $\vec \rho_N$, which is needed for our globalization argument.
-Nevertheless, we point out that our local well-posedness argument also works for \eqref{SNLW3}. \end{remark}
+\noi While the approximation in \eqref{SNLW3} appears more natural than \eqref{SNLW2}, the advantage for using \eqref{SNLW2} is that it is invariant under the frequency truncated fractional $\Phi^4_3$-measure $\rho_N$ in \eqref{GibbsN1}, which is needed for our globalization argument.
+Nevertheless, we point out that our local well-posedness argument also works for \eqref{SNLW3}.

 \begin{remark} \rm In \cite{DNYprob}, Deng-Nahmod-Yue proposed the probabilistic scaling paradigm for nonlinear heat, wave, and Schr\"odinger equations.
 Their scaling heuristic is based on the observation that, to obtain probabilistic well-posedness, the second iterate should not be rougher than the linear evolution, in terms of both ``high-high to high'' interaction and ``high-high to low'' interaction.
-By using the same heuristics, we can also obtain a critical value of $\al$ for our fractional hyperbolic $\Phi^4_3$-model \eqref{SNLW1}: $\al = \frac 56$ (for both interactions).
-It would be of interest to see if probabilistic well-posedness and invariance of the Gibbs measure of the fractional hyperbolic $\Phi^4_3$-model \eqref{SNLW1} hold in the range $\frac 56 < \al \leq 1$. \end{remark}
+By using the same heuristics, we can also obtain a critical value of $\al$ for our fractional hyperbolic $\Phi^4_3$-model \eqref{SNLW0}: $\al = \frac 56$ (for both interactions).
+It would be of interest to see if probabilistic well-posedness and invariance of the Gibbs measure of the fractional hyperbolic $\Phi^4_3$-model \eqref{SNLW0} hold in the range $\frac 56 < \al \leq 1$. \end{remark}